CERT-Polska/mwdb-core/docs/integration-guide.rst

     [INFO] Thread-12 - __init__.on_reuploaded_file:19 - Hello again evil.exe
     [INFO] Thread-12 - object.create_object:88 - File added - dhash:9e302844386835ef50bec3017e2c60705ab6bf33e4849e58e3af19a605b46d00 - is_new:False

 Webhooks can be used to automatically analyze the uploaded file in sandbox.
-The good example is mwdb-drakvuf-plugin which implements webhook that sends all uploaded files to the `Drakvuf Sandbox <https://github.com/CERT-Polska/drakvuf-sandbox>`_ for analysis.
+The good example is `mwdb-plugin-drakvuf <https://github.com/CERT-Polska/mwdb-plugin-drakvuf>`_ which implements webhook that sends all uploaded files to the `Drakvuf Sandbox <https://github.com/CERT-Polska/drakvuf-sandbox>`_ for analysis.

+Check out `mwdb-plugin-drakvuf <https://github.com/CERT-Polska/mwdb-plugin-drakvuf>`_ on Github!